Everyone was very friendly. Was very pleased with our visit.

 Recovery After Cyst Surgery

-• After surgery, you should take it easy and minimize your physical activity for the first week.
+• After surgery, it is recommended that you take it easy and limit your physical activity for the first week.

 • You may return to non-physical work the next day.